dtomc/MissingData/README.md

 ### Missing Data Technique:  Regression Imputation

 Approach for handling missing data:  Build a regression model with the complete part of the dataset, and impute using the estimated income.
-Notice that unlike mean imputation, there is not a single imputed value.

 <p align = "center"> <img src="img/RIData.jpg" width = 500> </p>

+Unlike mean imputation, there is not a single imputed value.
+The scatterplots below show the imputed values fall on a linear line.

 <p align = "center"> <img src="img/RIGraphs.jpg" width = 500> </p>